Table of contents |

 Neolithic Period

-Pre-historic India unfolds a fascinating narrative through literary and non-literary sources.
+Thus, Pre-historic India unfolds a fascinating narrative through literary and non-literary sources.
 From the religious and secular literature shaping cultural understanding to inscriptions, coins, archaeology, and foreign accounts providing historical context, the rich tapestry of India's past comes to life.
 The progression through different periods, from Stone Age to Chalcolithic Age, showcases the evolution of human societies and their cultural, economic, and technological advancements.
-As we delve into the annals of pre-historic India, these sources stand as testament to the resilience and ingenuity of our ancestors.
+As we explore the history of pre-historic India, these sources show how strong and clever our ancestors were.

 |